 |Settling Time||From data sheet

 The op amp data sheet usually specifies the settling time as the combined time for linear settling and slewing; the formulas given are first-order approximations assuming 50% for linear settling and 50% for slewing (multiplexed application) using a 5-V single-ended input.

 The ADA4899-1 rail-to-rail amplifier features 600-MHz bandwidth, –117-dBc distortion @ 1 MHz, and 1-nV/√Hz noise.
 It settles to 0.1% within 50 ns when configured as a unity-gain buffer driving the inputs of the AD7960 with a 5-V differential signal.

-Maithil Pachchigar is an applications engineer within the Precision Converters business unit at Analog Devices, Inc. He joined ADI in 2010 and supports the precision ADC product portfolio and customers in the industrial, instrumentation, medical, and energy segments.
-Having worked in the semiconductor industry since 2005, Maithil has published several technical articles and application notes.
-He received an MSEE from San Jose State University in 2006 and an MBA from Silicon Valley University in 2010.
+Maithil Pachchigar is a systems application engineer in the Instrumentation and Precision Technology Business Unit at Analog Devices, Inc., in Wilmington, MA.
+Since joining Analog Devices in 2010, he has been focused on the precision converters portfolio and supporting customers in the instrumentation, industrial, and healthcare segments.
+Having worked in the semiconductor industry since 2005, he has authored and co-authored numerous technical papers.
+Maithil received his B.E. in Electronics Engineering degree from S.V.
+National Institute of Technology, India in 2003, M.S.E.E. degree from San Jose State University in 2006 and M.B.A. degree from Silicon Valley University in 2010.